pingcap/docs-cn/develop/dev-guide-choose-driver-or-orm.md

 </dependency>
 ```

-If you use Gradle, add the following content to `dependencies`:
+If you are using Gradle, add the following content to `dependencies`:

 ```gradle
 implementation group: 'io.github.lastincisor', name: 'mysql-connector-java', version: '8.0.29-tidb-1.0.0'